Ty France Player Props: Mariners vs. Twins

-Ty France -- with an on-base percentage of .216 in his past 10 games, 105 points lower than his season-long percentage -- will be in action for the Seattle Mariners versus the Minnesota Twins, with Kenta Maeda on the hill, on July 24 at 7:40 PM ET.
+Ty France -- .121 average over his past 10 games -- will be in action for the Seattle Mariners against the Minnesota Twins, with Pablo Lopez on the hill, on July 25 at 7:40 PM ET.

 Ty France Game Info & Props vs. the Twins